A

 apogee (noun)

 The highest point in the development of something; a climax or culmination.
-(OD)
+(NOA)

 apotheosis (noun)

 The highest point in the development of something; culmination or climax.
 The elevation of someone to divine status; deification.
-(OD)
+(NOA)

 approbation (noun)